Green valley galaxies in the cosmic web: internal versus environmental quenching: SDSS Data

 \section{SDSS Data}

-The Sloan Digital Sky Survey (SDSS) is a multi-band photometric and spectroscopic redshift survey that uses a dedicated 2.5 m telescope at Apache Point Observatory in New Mexico to measure the spectra and images of millions of galaxies over roughly one third of the sky. \citet{gunn98} describe the technical details of the SDSS photometric camera.
-The construction, design and performance of the SDSS telescope is described in \citet{gunn06}.
-The algorithm for selecting the SDSS main sample for spectroscopy is provided in \citet{strauss02}.
-A technical summary of the SDSS is outlined in \citet{york00}.
+The Sloan Digital Sky Survey (SDSS) is a multi-band photometric and spectroscopic redshift survey that uses a dedicated 2.5 m telescope at Apache Point Observatory in New Mexico to measure the spectra and images of millions of galaxies over roughly one third of the sky.
+Gunn et al. \citep{gunn98} describe the technical details of the SDSS photometric camera.
+The construction, design and performance of the SDSS telescope is described in Gunn et al. \citep{gunn06}.
+The algorithm for selecting the SDSS main sample for spectroscopy is provided in Strauss et al. \citep{strauss02}.
+A technical summary of the SDSS is outlined in York et al. \citep{york00}.

+We use the publicly available data from SDSS DR16 \citep{ahumada20} for the present analysis.
+We retrieve the required data from \textit{Casjobs} \footnote{https://skyserver.sdss.org/casjobs/} using \textit{Structured Query Language}.
+We have downloaded the spectroscopic and photometric information of galaxies from \textit{SpecPhotoAll} table